-Luke Lihou from our Professional Services team says that "customer satisfaction surveys can be a great selling point for contact centres - giving a great indication of the success of the overall centre as well as individual agents."
+Our Professional Services team says that "customer satisfaction surveys can be a great selling point for contact centres - giving a great indication of the success of the overall centre as well as individual agents."

-Luke continues "I recently helped a client in Ireland to implement a customer satisfaction survey which is changing the way in which their call plans work.
+"We recently helped a client in Ireland to implement a customer satisfaction survey which is changing the way in which their call plans work.
 Callers have indicated that there are too many announcements on the helpline and too many options."

-Luke has then been able to work with the client to evolve their call plan and then monitor future surveys to observe an increase in results.
+We have then been able to work with the client to evolve their call plan and then monitor future surveys to observe an increase in results.

-Luke adds that the benefit is not purely for the callers.
+The benefit is not purely for the callers.
 "The feedback for the staff has been very positive and sending personalised messages (audio captured data from the IVR Collect Audio) has increased morale on the floor and encouraged a better customer service all round."